funayaki/cakephp-cart-plugin/README.md

 The cart plugin is a stand alone cart only plugin, no payment processors are included you'll have to write them or get them from somewhere else.

-The shopping cart part of this plugin is finished but needs to be polished.
-There callbacks for many things in place that give you customization possibilities.

-**This is in development** backward compatibility breaking changes are expected!

 Requirements
 ------------